 An important consideration to make is whether you are financially ready to retire.
 For many people, pension payments make up only a fraction of what they were earning while working, so it is worth checking your finances carefully to make sure you can afford to retire.

 Ask yourself if you have enough money saved up to live the way you want to.
 Will you have enough to cover any unexpected costs?
 What about medical bills?
+If you’re worried about not having enough money to retire, you might want to consider selling your life insurance policy for a cash payout.
 You do not want to get caught short later down the line, so take a close look at your finances before you make any drastic decisions.

 How Will You Spend Your Days?